Japan guide

 When you want to get home, you can choose to walk, take a train, ride your bike or call a taxi.
 If you chose to drive to your place of drinking, you’re not out of luck either.
 When I was in the countryside of Japan, in Yamaguchi, there was a service called daikou.
 You called up the daikou company, and a taxi showed up with two people inside.
 One person would get out and drive your car back to your home, and the taxi followed.
 You and your friends can ride in either car, or split up between them.
 The cost wasn’t horrible from what I remember, and I’m pretty confident the option is available in most cities.
 Still, a train would be cheaper.

-Note: smoking is allowed at many, many food and beverage establishments.
+Note: smoking is allowed at many, many food and beverage establishments, though the number has decreased a lot in the past 10 years.
 If you have a disdain for smoke, whatever the reason, you have been warned.

 CONVENIENCE STORES